 Description of Program

-This interactive Internet Certificate Program is a six-week, 40-hour continuing education program for nurses, pharmacists, physicians, and other health professionals concerned with pain management.
+This interactive Internet Certificate Program is an eight-week, 40-hour continuing education program for nurses, pharmacists, physicians, and other health professionals concerned with pain management.
 Effective pain management requires systematic, coordinated patient care management by prepared pain management providers.
 This program focuses on pain management issues, patient assessment and management, an overview of the pathophysiology of pain, pharmacology of pain management agents, nonpharmacological and invasive procedures, and treating special populations.

 Who Should Enroll in this Program

-This program is designed for English-speaking nurses, pharmacists, physicians, and other health care providers who have, or want to prepare for, responsibility for monitoring and managing patients diagnosed with pain.
+This program is designed for English-speaking nurses, pharmacists, physicians, and other healthcare providers who have, or want to prepare for, responsibility for monitoring and managing patients diagnosed with pain.